-The Shubunkin Goldfish looks like the Comet Goldfish but brings an element of extra color and flair to the tank with its longer more flowing fins and blue coloring.
+The shubunkin goldfish looks like the comet goldfish but brings extra color and flair to the tank with its longer more flowing fins and blue coloring.

-Their pretty appearance means it can be used to brighten up any fish tank or pond.
+Their pretty appearance means they can be used to brighten up any fish tank or pond.

-These fish are also very hardy, and are known to be extremely adaptable and able to survive in most situations with a wide variety of food.
+Shubunkin goldfish are also very hardy and are known to be extremely adaptable and able to survive in most situations with a wide variety of food.

-The Shubunkin Goldfish has become popular because of it’s coloration.
-They belong to the Cyprinidae family, just like Carp and Danios.
-The have several shared characteristics including not having true teeth but a few rows of pharyngeal teeth, located in the throat.
+The shubunkin goldfish has become popular because of its coloration.
+They belong to the Cyprinidae family, just like common goldfish, carp, and danios.
+They have several shared characteristics including not having true teeth but a few rows of pharyngeal teeth, located in the throat.

 Calico refers to a multicolored or mottled animal.
 You may have heard the term ‘calico cat’ and it is much the same.